NIGMS/NIGMS-Sandbox/docs/HowToCreateAWSSagemakerNotebooks.md

-# Using SageMaker Notebooks
+# Using Amazon SageMaker AI

-AWS offers different types of Notebook instances: SageMaker Studio, SageMaker Notebook Instances, and SageMaker Studio Lab.
-SageMaker Notebook Instances offer the most flexibility in terms of installing local software via conda/mamba or launching from custom containers.
-[Amazon SageMaker Notebook Instance](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html) allows for 'on the fly' machine resizing and notebook scheduling, as well as not worrying about resource availability, but they run in a managed environment and offer less flexibility for installing custom software.
-Most machine-learning related software are pre-installed, but these can be hard to use for a lot of bioinformatic tasks where you need to install CLI tools with conda.
+AWS offers different types of Notebook instances and now two SageMaker products.
+For these tutorials please use Amazon SageMaker AI.
+Within this offering, you will see  SageMaker Notebook Instances and SageMaker Studio.
+SageMaker Notebook Instances offer the most flexibility in terms of installing local software, while Studio allows for several IDEs and launching from custom containers.
+If you are following a tutorial that installs software or command line tools, follow the instructions for 1) SageMaker Notebook Instances.

 ### Set up a SageMaker Notebook Instance